hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 $ hyper rm -f <container>
 ```

-## 3.No more FIP quota for use
+## 3. No more FIP quota for use

 Please detach the using FIP from your container
 ```
 $ hyper fip detach <container>
 ```

-## 4.How to get the SFTP account
+## 4. How to get the SFTP account

 You can run the following command  line
 ```
 $ ./util.sh view
 ```

-## 5.Can I use an encrypted password for SFTP
+## 5. Can I use an encrypted password for SFTP

 Yes
 ```